1,879 related texts · 4 related myths · Page 3 of 40

 The Torah is full of blessings, but it's not always straightforward.
 Some blessings are more potent than others, some are given grudgingly, and some come with unexpected consequenc...

 The ancient Israelites knew that feeling all too well.
-Imagine the scene: the Ark of the Covenant, the most sacred object in their possession, finally brought into their land.
-You’...
+The scene: the Ark of the Covenant, the most sacred object in their possession, finally brought into their land.
+You’d expect...

 It wasn’t just the exile, the loss of Jerusalem, the absence of the Temple.
 It was the constant, almost taunting reminders of what they had lost.
 One of the most painful of these, ...